griddynamics/rnd-sm-vqc-additive-manufacturing/README.md

 # Requirements

-To install BlenderAPI
-Download BPY wheel at https://pypi.org/project/bpy/#files for Python3.10 and add local URL to requirements.txt

 To install conda environment run
 ```
 conda env create -f environment.yml
 ```
+If running environment creation has issues with bpy (BlenderPythonAPI) installation remove this module and run the installation again.

+To install BlenderAPI manually download BPY wheel at https://pypi.org/project/bpy/#files for Python3.10.

 # Data generation

 The data generation config file can be found in src/config/main_config.yaml